tegbessou/tasting/README.md

 ## Refactoring
 Challenge identity from each entity
 Challenge the entity structure
-    => reflect if i can group some value object in other value object more global
+    => reflect if I can group some value object in other value object more global

+Update unit test to add check value of property after entity modification and creation Add in all id value object representation assert from max and min length

+Challenge for user the usage of id to store it in database, maybe use email everywhere because it's the identity of the user

 Explain architecture choices in the README
 Add an elastic search to search wine